wasmvision/go-mtmd/README.md

-# go-mtmd
+# yzma

-Go package that lets you call llama.cpp `mtmd` to perform multimodal inference using Vision Language Models (VLMs).
+Go package that lets you call llama.cpp to perform multimodal inference using Vision Language Models (VLMs).

-Uses `purego` and `ffi` packages so no CGo is required.
+Uses `purego` and `ffi` packages so CGo is not required.

+Still a work in progress, but is minimally functioning.

 Borrows definitions from the https://github.com/dianlight/gollama.cpp package then modifies them rather heavily.
 Thank you!

-Still a work in progress.

 ```shell
 $ go run ../examples/vlm/